 FIG. 2.
 Shielded disk resonator. (a) Geometry of the shielded disk.
 Disk and shield are both $1 \mu\text{m}$ in radius.
-Color log scale represents the displacement field for a breathing mode at 1.37 GHz.
+Color log scale represents the displacement field for a radial breathing mode at 1.37 GHz.
 Notice the high color contrast between the disk and substrate showing excellent isolation of mechanical vibration. (b) Mechanical mode dispersion as a function of the shield thickness.
 Blue dotted lines represent mechanical modes.
-The bold red line points towards modes with the highest disk radial displacement amplitude.
+The bold red line points towards modes with the highest radial displacement amplitude for the top disk.
 Pictures show the displacement profile of selected modes.